-We are pleased to announce that CAMH offers now an online course: Opioid Use Disorder Treatment, which has the same learning objectives as the ODT Core Course.
-Unlike our core course, this online version has no face-to face component.
+This course has the same learning objectives as the ODT Core Course.
+Unlike the core course, this online version has no face-to face component.